jacksonSingleton/astrofunk.sh/src/content/blog/For the Love of Kanji.md

 pubDate: 2025-01-27
 heroImage: /blogimg/51974d8c1c79985fc801097d91844083.png
 ---
+> Context: I'm a new learner to Japanese, and these are the observations I have made.
+This is part brain dump and part research.
+I was curious about the use of a logographic script in a language that contains two other scripts that are phonetic.
+I hope you enjoy the read.

 Starting my dive into Japanese towards the end of last year has been such a great time.
 This will be my fifth language, and first non-European language that I will have studied to reasonable depth.
 Japanese is so unique, beautiful, and conceptually different to the languages that I've grown up with.
 Even core ideas such as tense, subjects, and conjugations completely fall apart when applied with a Euro-centric mindset.
 However, like every other language I've learned, I've found that new learners *love* sensationalizing a few initially foreign concepts in which they completely hinge the difficulty of language learning upon.
 As completely anecdotal evidence,
 - Spanish → Ser y Estar
 - French → 97